NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/writingReqs.md

 ### Templates tab

-Predefined templates simplify requirement writing to just filling fields.
+Predefined templates simplify requirement writing to just filling necessary fields.
 You can access the *TEMPLATES* tab from the right pane on the *Create Requirement* or *Update Requirement* dialog.
 A number of templates are already available in FRET: *Change State*, *Process Command*, *Check Bounds*, *Set Diagnostic Flag*, and *Prescribe Format*.
-More templates can be added on demand by the user as explained in [createTemplate](../creatingTemplates/createTemplate.md).
+More templates can be added on demand by the users as explained in [createTemplate](../creatingTemplates/createTemplate.md).

 Upon selecting a predefined template, a FRETish requirement appears in the editor with fields that need to be completed.
 For example, in the screenshot shown below, the *component*, *input_state*, *condition*, and *output_state* fields must be completed so that the requirement parses successfully.
 An explanation of the chosen template and examples of how to instantiate the required fields are shown in the *TEMPLATES* pane.